-The biggest museum complex on the planet, the world’s most famous buildings, superb shopping experiences.
-We can’t blame you if you’re finding it difficult to narrow down what to see in DC.
-We’re here to help, with our handpicked list of the top 10 sights to visit while you’re here.
+The biggest museum complex on the planet, the world’s most famous buildings, superb shopping experiences and so much more.
+We can’t blame you if you’re finding it difficult to narrow down what to see in Washington DC.
+Thankfully, we’re here to help with our handpicked list of the top 10 things to do in DC…

 The US Capitol building stands supremely at the eastern end of the Mall.
 And we think it should stand at the top of your itinerary too.
 The building dates back to 1800 and is the legislative branch of the US Federal Government.
 Entry to the Visitor Center is free and it’s open from Monday to Saturday.